 However, one of the TSS components is the measurement of lancinating pain, which is a feeling of deep-seated, acute pain in DPN patients.
 A post hoc subgroup analysis observed that EVNol SupraBio tocotrienols reduced lancinating pain in some DPN patients.
 This result leads to a new hypothesis on lancinating pain and warrants a future study to elucidate the mechanism in which tocotrienols modulate this acute pain.

-A study published in Diabetes Care in 2003 reported that 27 percent of the $245 billion spent on diabetic healthcare in the U.S. was attributed to DPN.2
+A study published in Diabetes Care in 2003 reported that 27 percent of the $245 billion spent on diabetic healthcare in the U.S. was attributed to DPN in people with Diabetes.2

 “Neuropathic pain is a chronic pain caused by neuronal dysfunction.
-Severe pain could affect quality of life.
+According to these Palmercare Chiropractic Columbia website, severe pain could affect quality of life.
 There are several mechanisms in which this pain could occur, which are increased activity of 12/15-lipoxygenase and altered expression of voltage-gated sodium channels in the peripheral nerves.
 Tocotrienols have potential in reducing lancinating pain through modulation of these mechanisms.
 Further study on these mechanisms are essential for lancinating pain management using EVNol SupraBio bioenhanced full spectrum tocotrienol complex,” says ExcelVite Nutritionist Diyanah Roslan.

 ExcelVite Business Development Manager Bryan See adds: “Worldwide, 382 million people suffered diabetes, and DPN can affect almost half of the diabetic population.
-Each year, the U.S. spends roughly 66 billion on DPN patients.
+Each year, the U.S. spends roughly 66 billion on DPN patients who are constantly searching for neuropathy treatment.
 If EVNol SupraBio could help in reducing lancinating pain in DPN patients, it would be beneficial in terms of time and money invested on DPN, besides providing improved quality of life of the patients.
 In addition, even better, supplementary tocotrienol could also help in supporting healthy liver and metabolic health.”

 - Efficacy of Oral Mixed Tocotrienols in Diabetic Peripheral Neuropathy: A Randomized Clinical Trial.
 JAMA Neurol.
 Published online January 29, 2018